Kristen McMenamy: Career

 McMenamy appeared in the fall/winter 2011 ad campaigns for both Givenchy and Gaultier.
 Then, in 2012, she was in the ad campaign for Roberto Cavalli's spring/summer collection.
 In 2013, she walked the runway for Atelier Versace's spring/summer fashion show.
 Months later, she was the star of the fall/winter ad campaign for Balenciaga.
 In October 2018, McMenamy opened the Valentino spring/summer 2019 fashion show.
 In 2021, McMenamy appeared in the Gucci Aria fall/winter campaign, photographed by Mert and Marcus.
 In September 2021, McMenamy opened the "Fendace" fashion show, which was a collaboration between Fendi and Versace.
 McMenamy was the cover model for the January 2022 issue of British Vogue, photographed by Meisel.
 That same month, McMenamy opened the Valentino spring/summer 2022 haute couture show.

 In July 2022, while closing the Gaultier fall/winter 2022 haute couture fashion show wearing a bridal gown, McMenamy tripped on her high heels and fell on the catwalk, with several audience members rushing to her aid.
 The incident was widely reported in the media and prompted several specific articles.

 In January 2023, she fell on the catwalk once again, while walking in the Valentino spring/summer 2023 haute couture fashion show.
 She wound up removing both her shoes and finishing her walk barefoot.
 The video went viral on social media and the incident was widely reported in the press.
 Several people reportedly "criticised the Italian luxury fashion house for showcasing shoes that appeared too difficult to walk in", which prompted McMenamy to post on her Instagram page that she did not fall because of her heels or the outfit, but blamed herself for the mishap.
+In September 2023, McMenamy was a guest celebrity judge in the episode Stitch & Strut of the British reality television series RuPaul's Drag Race UK broadcast on BBC Three.

 Personal life

-In the early 1990s, McMenamy became romantically involved with Hubert Boukobza, the owner of the Paris nightclub Les Bains Douches.
+In the early 1990s, McMenamy became romantically involved with Hubert Boukobza, the owner of the Paris nightclub Les Bains-Douches.
 In 1994, they had a daughter, model Lily McMenamy.
 The relationship came to an end, and later, McMenamy began dating English fashion photographer Miles Aldridge, whom she met on a photoshoot for W magazine.
 They were married in 1997.
 Her wedding dress was designed by Karl Lagerfeld, who gave her away, and she wore a headdress made by the milliner Philip Treacy.
 Naomi Campbell served as one of the bridesmaids.
 McMenamy and Aldridge have a daughter and two sons.

 After 16 years of marriage, McMenamy filed for divorce in April 2013.
 That same year, she began dating art dealer Ivor Braka.
 In June 2016, McMenamy and Braka were married.